aljanabim/simple_webrtc_signaling_server/README.md

 You can deploy this signaling server on whichever deployment service you are comfortable with, eg. Heroku, GCP, AWS, Azure, Vercel, Netlify, etc. In this section we will see an example of how to deploy the signaling server on **Heroku**.
 Follow these steps:

 1. Do the steps in the **Prerequisites** section in [this](https://devcenter.heroku.com/articles/deploying-nodejs#prerequisites) article and come back once you are done.
-2. In a terminal window run
+2. In a terminal window run each of the following lines separately (ie. don't copy-paste all the commands at once)

     ```bash
     heroku login